Druhin13/Kerala-On-Road-Quickview-Page/README.md

 https://druhin13.github.io/Kerala-On-Road
 (Open it in Desktop - for best preview)

-The website is built for IphoneX viewport
+The website is built for IPhone X viewport
+Size - 375 x 812

+So, open the link the Browser.
+Open Inspect.

 Preview Image -